developer-zebra/developer-zebra-site/src/ehs/2-8/guide/settings/index.md

 #### Forbidden Characters

-The EHS config file is fully XML-compliant, and must remain so to be readable by the XML parser in EHS.
-XML specifications forbid the use of the five characters ( " ' < > & ) except in the ways described in the spec.
-If those characters are required as part of XMl content, they must substituted with their "escaped" equivalents as follows:
+The EHS config file is fully XML-compliant, and must remain so to be readable by EHS's XML parser.
+XML specifications forbid the use of five characters ( " ' < > & ) except in the ways described in the spec.
+If those characters are required as part of XML content, they must substituted with their "escaped" equivalents as follows:

 `"` (quote) `&quot;`<br>
 `'` (apostrophe) `&apos;`<br>